 A bow sight is a device attached to a bow that gives archers a clear, consistent reference point for aiming.
 Mounted near the handle, it uses one or more pins — or a reticle — to help align each shot with the target more precisely.
-Whether you shoot recurve or compound, choosing the right sight architecture is one of the most impactful equipment decisions you'll make.
+Whether you shoot recurve or compound, selecting the right sight architecture is one of the most impactful equipment decisions you'll make.

 At a glance